 Andreas started his professional career with an apprenticeship as a mechanic.
 For many years, he worked in manufacturing, making compressor wheels for turbochargers, among other things, that now do their work somewhere on the world’s oceans in enormous freighters and passenger ships.
 At some point, however, he realised that it’s not only his taste in music that is very digital, but also that this was the direction that his future work should take.
 He therefore bravely decided to replace his work as a mechanic with a course which would see him study to become a computer scientist.
 “It really wasn’t easy for me, in the middle of my life, to become a student again with a student wage and as a final consequence to have to move back in with my parents”, he recalls.
 It truly proved worthwhile, however.
 “In my current job, I never get bored as I not only share responsibility for the future of Valora, but also contribute to shaping the entire Swiss retail sector.”

-Marina knows the avec box and avec X range inside out.
-Her favourite product is the tuna sandwich from the «Handmade With Love» line.
-Since the launch of the two new avec X and avec box formats, she has been on the front line as a store employee and is proud when she can inform customers that they can shop without the need for a cash register.
+What is left for the staff to do when everything works automatically for the customers?
+“That surely has to be one of the top three questions I hear,” explains Michael Bamert.
+Since the launch of the avec X future store and avec box, he has been on the front line as Manager and is proud when he can inform customers that they can shop without the need for a checkout register.

 The focus is on supporting our customers